What is 'Tales Of The Moonsea'?

 and other characters as their characters would do.

 A DM is otherwise known as a 'Dungeon Master', He or she is a game

 director who is in control of the environment where characters interact,

 and is the ultimate interpreter of the rules.
-In a large server such as
+In the case of

-Tales of Moonsea several DMs are usually in charge of running the game
+Tales of Moonsea several DMs are in charge of running the game

 from behind the scenes, create plots, events and adventures for the